jdoleary/Spellmasons/docs/TasksCurrent.md

     - enemy that debuffs blessings
     - UX: SHould be able to drag order of spells in queued spells
     - gets laggy with 'expand' 'pull' for lots of guys
-    - bug: ally dragger isn't pulling enemies
-    - Bug: I was dead but didn't die (visually but not stats) at timestamp 45:46
-    - Bug: when ally gives you a shield and you end your turn you get the "this spell will damage you" caution box
-    - UX: Text should float that says when blood curse reverses healing
-    - Fix "max shield" overlapping text
     - Feedback:
         - Spell variety
         - Love idea of summon spells, creating things on the field
 - bug: had an incorrect push prediction, see footage
-- bug: sometimes stamina can == NaN
-    - note: staminaMax is still valid
-    - after portaling?
 - bug: after loading game I get these errors:
     Cannot show upgrades, no globalThis.player Underworld.ts:1823:14
     Missing subsprite data for imageName null Image.ts:329:14